 Lynden Gilstrap

-Lynden is our research coordinator who graduated from the University of Virginia with a degree in Cognitive Science and Data Analytics.
+Lynden graduated from the University of Virginia with a degree in Cognitive Science and Data Analytics.
 She hopes to become a physician that provides care and advocates for minoritized and underserved communities.

 Carine Leslie, MS